octabytes/blog/content/posts/invoiceninja/invoice-ninja-a-free-invoicing-and-billing-solution/index.md

 In this blog post, we invite you to discover Invoice Ninja, a free and open-source solution designed to simplify your invoicing workflow, create professional quotes and invoices,"
 tags: []
-categories: [CRM / ERP, Invoicing and payments]
+categories: [CRM, ERP, Invoicing and payments]
 cover:
   image: images/cover.png
   caption: "Invoice Ninja - A Free Invoicing and Billing Solution"